 The villain screws a stick of dynamite to the C above middle C on a xylophone

-, puts the sheet music to "Those Endearing Young Charms" (it's always that song, no exceptions
+, puts the sheet music to "Those Endearing Young Charms" (itís very rarely another song

-Sometimes executed with a piano instead of a xylophone, but the results are the same — ending with the piano's keys bouncing off the unfortunate villain's skull (or landing in his teeth).
+Sometimes executed with a piano instead of a xylophone, but while the exact outcome varies, the end results are the same — the smoke clears,

 A subtrope of Musical Trigger